-It is no doubt that the Economic Recession has affected some millions of families in the United States and Oklahoma was not spared from this economic crunch.
-The constant report of the plight of the residents especially the single mothers in Oklahoma has attracted the attention of the state government who have with some assistance programs to help alleviate the hardship that has befallen the residence.
-Among these programs includes child health care, housing, financial assistance, food assistance, etc. Some of the programs are geared towards making single mothers self-sufficient, that way they will be able to comfortably provide for their household.
-Below, those programs are listed thus:
+It is no doubt that the harsh economic conditions have affected millions of families in the United States and Oklahoma was not spared from that.
+This is one of the reasons that the State of Oklahoma Government is providing many programs to assist single mothers who are experiencing financial difficulties.
+These programs include child health care, housing, financial assistance, food assistance, and so on.
+Some of the programs are geared towards making single mothers self-sufficient, that way they will be able to comfortably provide for their household.
+Below, those programs are listed as:

 This is another program that was designed to assist families who have children under the age of 18.
 From the way this program was designed, families with three kids are meant to receive $292 on a monthly basis.
 The major reason for this program is to temporarily assist the needy families and also make parents independent by encouraging the efforts they put in searching for a job.
 Qualified individuals must have to engage in some work-related activities for a particular number of hours in a week.
 Interested individuals should apply by completing the “Request for Benefits” (08M P001) form and submit to the nearest DHS human service center, or call 1-866-411-1877 for further inquiry and assistance.